 Executive Order Alert

-The UHR Compliance and Immigration Services (CIS) Office is monitoring the issuance and implementation of White House Executive Orders and Memos that impact our UVA foreign national population.
+The UHR Compliance and Immigration Services (HRCIS) Office is monitoring the issuance and implementation of White House Executive Orders and Memos that impact our UVA foreign national population.
 Please consult this page regularly for updates.

 Update: April 20, 2017